knaw-huc/lensGalleyBits/README.md

 * Click on the tab -> plugins

-* Disable the following  plugin, if enable.
+* Disable the following  plugin or any html viewer plugins, if enabled.

 ![lens_standard](templates/images/lens_stanard.png)